A commercial carrier is the owner of one or more commercial vehicles used to transport goods, passengers, or provide a service.

 - take your knowledge test in person at your local registry office

-- you must receive 80% or higher to pass You will be notified of the result at the end of the test
+- you must receive 80% or higher to pass and you will be notified of your result at the end of the test

 - if you’ve passed, resubmit your finalized Safety Fitness Certificate application on the online portal